scalp42/askcerebro/README.md

-## Need Help or Want to Contribute?
+## Need Help or Want to Contribute ?

 All contributions are welcome: ideas, patches, documentation, bug reports, complaints, and even something you drew up on a napkin.